 - Next control toggles between TrackPoint modus and POI modus

-- Use TrackPoint modus to add points to your walk.
+- Use TrackPoint modus to add points to your walk or delete points from your walk.

 - Use POI modus to add, delete or change Points Of Intrest (POI) .
-In POI modus, clicking on the map will not add tracepoints.
+In POI modus, clicking on the map will not add trackpoints.
 You can only select (and move) existing points.

 - We covered the magic wand already.
 In POI modus, this button is unavailable.